Electoral history of John A. Macdonald: 1874 election and by-election: Kingston

-1878 Federal election: Marquette
+1878 election: Kingston, Victoria & Marquette

-Macdonald stood for election in three different constituencies at the 1878 general election, as was permitted at that time: Marquette, Manitoba; Kingston, Ontario; and Victoria, British Columbia.
-He was elected in Victoria and Marquette but was defeated in Kingston, his only loss at the constituency level.
+Macdonald stood for election in three different constituencies at the 1878 general election, as was permitted at that time: Kingston in Ontario; Victoria in British Columbia; and Marquette in Manitoba.
+Given the controversies and the small margins of victory from preceding elections, the risk of Macdonald losing locally in Kingston was apparent, leading to him being placed in ballots of other electoral districts as backup.
+He was elected in Victoria and acclaimed in Marquette, but was defeated in Kingston, his only loss at the constituency level.
 Macdonald chose to sit as the Member of Parliament from Victoria.